iiijjjii/zsw.ca/questions.md

 * Able to brainstorm and think outside the box
 * Willingness to take ownership and responsibility in solving problems
-* Familiarity with the Linux environment (eg bash, cli utils, vim, git) would be plus
+* Familiarity with the Linux environment (eg bash, cli utils, vim, git) would be a plus
-* Familiarity with web development tools and languages, eg., any of python, HTML, CSS, and javascript, would be a plus
+* Familiarity with web development tools and languages, eg., any of python, php, javascript, HTML, CSS, magento or web2py, would be a plus

 <br>
 #### How much will I be paid and when?<a id="paid"></a>